rafool05/second-brain-frontend/README.md

 * **Authentication:** JWT-based Auth

 ---
+## 🧩 Prerequisites
+Make sure you have the following installed on your system:

+* Node.js (v18 or later recommended)

+* npm (comes with Node.js)

+* Git

+---
 ## 🚀 Setup Instructions

 This project is split into **two separate repositories**: frontend and backend.